ppk11/reelcap/README.md

 # **Reelcap**
 A simple C program that calculates fishing reel spool capacity for specific lines.

+WORKS ONLY WITH MONOFILAMENT LINES DUE TO BRAID IRREGULAR STRUCTURE

 ### Manual:
 ./filename x y z